-- Activate the visible and audible alarm system. a. - Automatic sensing, shutdown, ventilation, and fire suppression systems appropriate for the b. specific materials and hazards in the lab. - Power backup should be standby. c. - One performing the experiment should be aware of equipment shutdown procedures or applicable emergency operation. - Avoid breathing vapors, mists, fumes, dust, or gases present in the laboratory. e. - Everyone should be aware of evacuation and re-entry procedures.
-The entry and exit routes should f. be clearly identified.
-Signs for emergency exit should be used. - All visitors and personnel present at the time of the incident should be documented and recorded compulsorily. - Information must be provided to the first responders (normally the fire department) to allow emergency responders to develop response tactics as soon as possible.
+- a.
+Activate the visible and audible alarm system. - b.
+Automatic sensing, shutdown, ventilation, and fire suppression systems appropriate for the specific materials and hazards in the lab. - c.
+Power backup should be standby. - d.
+One performing the experiment should be aware of equipment shutdown procedures or applicable emergency operation. - e.
+Avoid breathing vapors, mists, fumes, dust, or gases present in the laboratory. - f.
+Everyone should be aware of evacuation and re-entry procedures.
+The entry and exit routes should be clearly identified.
+Signs for emergency exit should be used. - g.
+All visitors and personnel present at the time of the incident should be documented and recorded compulsorily. - h.
+Information must be provided to the first responders (normally the fire department) to allow emergency responders to develop response tactics as soon as possible.